hypertuner/rfcs/hypertuner-backend/architecture.md

 `hypertuner-backend start` will start the websocket server that has the following topics:

 1. create-config | payload: a hypertuner conf
-  The client will send the hypertuner conf to the websocket server to process and write into a nodejs file
+  The server will write the conf file into the path detmined in [paths.md](../hypertuner-all/paths.md)

+2. watch-graph | payload: a hypertuner conf id
+  The server will start a nsfw watcher over the graph and send change to the frontend